 Yes.
-After Cycle 1 ends, the IMPACT team will notify all Expert teachers that received a score above 3.0 in Cycle 1 via email that they will not receive a second observation.
+After Cycle 1 ends, the IMPACT team will notify all Expert teachers that received a score 3.0 or higher in Cycle 1 via email that they will not receive a second observation.
 At that point, they may log into the IMPACT database (http://impactdcps.dc.gov) to indicate that they would like to receive an additional observation.
-Teachers who receive a score less than 3.0 in Cycle 1 will automatically receive a second observation.
+Teachers who receive a score of less than 3.0 in Cycle 1 will automatically receive a second observation.